nextbreakpoint/infrastructure-as-code/README.md

 # Infrastructure as code

-This repository contains scripts for creating a production-grade infrastructure for running micro-services on the Cloud.
+This repository contains scripts for creating a production-grade infrastructure for running micro-services using Docker containers.
 The scripts implement a simple and reliable process for creating a scalable and secure infrastructure on [AWS](https://aws.amazon.com).
 The infrastructure consumes the minimum resources required to run the essential services, but it can be scaled in order to manage a higher workload, adding more machines and upgrading the type of the machines.

 The infrastructure includes the following components: